 I have to say it makes for a nicer experience, to be surrounded by people with their children and dogs, and no signs trying to be heard over the music, assuring you Wells Fargo and Kaiser Permanente and Citibank honest to goodness care about you, with carefully curated multiracial images of fake friends and families.
 We stopped under a shade tree to listen to Robert Earl Keene say twangily how it feels good to feel good again and watch the people walk by, a sight that always makes me feel better about the human race’s chances to survive itself.
 All these wildly different-looking people, in the same place for the same thing — to catch a little banjo-picking and glimpse his Plantness.
 Surely if we can get a population bigger than the city itself squashed into four meadows, there is still reason to be optimistic about our ability to get along.

 Though the festival was beautifully organized with plenty of portable toilets and even sinks, free water and food stands, there was still something unnerving about the miles and miles of temporary chainlink fencing preventing anyone from approaching the crowds from an unobserved angle — it was clear the fencing might act as a slower-downer, but surely not much of a stopper.
 More than once during the day I uneasily scanned the far hillsides and the edges of the woods.
-I do not argue that it is necessary, the fencing, the policies against any bags or backpacks not made of clear ugly plastic.
+I do not argue that it is not necessary, the fencing, the policies against any bags or backpacks not made of clear ugly plastic.
 But like Edna St. Vincent Millay, I do not approve.
 And I am not resigned.

 As we exit the park the crush of people arriving to hear Robert Plant has become a swarm and I have suddenly had enough of the human scrum and we gladly hop onto the bike and head west, pursuing the sun towards land’s end, taking the long way home for a view of the ocean, a vinyl album signed by Aida Victoria pressed safely between our bodies.
 My horror mind presents me with a picture of the motorcycle smashed in the road, the vinyl disc slipping it’s sleeve and rolling through the carnage, printing the street with a thin red line of our blood, but such thoughts rarely disturb my joy in the moment (and might even increase it).
 The day is clear and we can see from the road all the way to the Farallons, the ocean like a great mirror of shattered light.